Cumberland point

 A Cumberland point is a lithic projectile point, attached to a spear and used as a hunting tool.
 These sturdy points were intended for use as thrusting weapons and employed by various mid-Paleo-Indians (c.
 11,000 BP) in the Southeastern United States in the killing of large game mammals.

-This point is primarily found in the Cumberland River basin and through-out the Tennessee River basin.
-This point is found with less frequency into the Mississippi River basin and into the Ohio River basin.
-This point has been found into the Great Lakes region with rare frequency and have been reported into Minnesota by the University of Minnesota.
+Cumberland points are primarily found in the Cumberland River basin and throughout the Tennessee River basin.
+With less frequency they are found in the Mississippi River basin and in the Ohio River basin.
+These points have been found in the Great Lakes region with rare frequency and have been reported in Minnesota by the University of Minnesota.